Yogi BerraLawrence Peter Berra

 Inducted to the Hall of Fame in: 1972

 Primary position: Catcher

 Lawrence Peter Berra got the nickname Yogi during his teenage years, when he was playing American Legion Baseball.
-One afternoon, after attending a movie that had a short piece on India, a friend Jack McGuire Jr. noticed a resemblance between him and the “yogi”, or person who practiced yoga, on the screen.
-McGuire said “I’m going to call you Yogi” and from that moment on, the name stuck.
+One afternoon, after attending a movie that had a short piece on India, a friend Jack Maguire noticed a resemblance between him and the “yogi”, or person who practiced yoga, on the screen.
+Maguire said “I’m going to call you Yogi” and from that moment on, the name stuck.

-Yogi hung up the spikes for good after the 1965 season, a fifteen-time All-Star, a three time American League MVP Award winner and a ten time World Series champion.
+Yogi hung up the spikes for good after the 1965 season, a 15-time All-Star, a three time American League MVP Award winner and a 10-time World Series champion as a player.

 Year Inducted: 1972

 New York Yankees (1946-1963)

 New York Mets (1965)

 On Base %OBP